Affective Multimodal Agents with Proactive Knowledge Grounding for Emotionally Aligned Marketing Dialogue: Experiments and Results

 \subsubsection{Implementation Details}

 Our implementation uses PyTorch 1.12 with CUDA 11.7 for GPU acceleration.
-Training was conducted on 4 NVIDIA A100 GPUs with 40GB memory each.
+Training was conducted on 8 HGX H100 node GPUs with 80GB memory each.
 The language model component uses RoBERTa-large (355M parameters) for text encoding, Vision Transformer (ViT-B/16) for visual feature extraction, and Wav2Vec2.0-large for audio processing.
 The total model contains approximately 1.2B parameters across all components.

 Hyperparameter optimization was performed using Optuna with 100 trials.
 Key hyperparameters include: learning rate $lr = 2 \times 10^{-5}$ with cosine annealing, batch size of 16 conversations, maximum sequence length of 512 tokens, and dropout rate of 0.1.
 The reinforcement learning component uses discount factor $\gamma = 0.95$ and GAE parameter $\lambda = 0.95$.